Journey to College

 Free publications for students and their families offer information about planning and paying for college.
 View the publications and place your orders at dhewd.mo.gov/publications.php.

 Presentations for college fairs and financial aid events

 Customized presentations are available for Missouri high school counselors and community groups planning college fairs and financial aid events.
 To arrange for a speaker, complete the online Speaking Event Form.
 Topics include planning and paying for college, state and federal financial aid programs, and financial literacy topics.

 The Journey to College website includes information about planning for college, paying for college, and finishing a program of study.
 Tools and resources can be found about applying to college, finding their best fit, applying for financial aid, finding scholarships, learning about student loans, managing their money, tips to be successful during college, information about transferring colleges, and ways to finish their degree or certificate.

-Follow Journey to College on Facebook or Twitter for education information geared towards students and their families.
+Follow Journey to College on social media for education information geared towards students and their families.
 Print off this flier to hang up around your school to encourage students to follow along.

 - Facebook: facebook.com/journeytocollege